 Three football players from one high school team sustained injuries in a single vehicle wreck in Blount County on Tuesday, July 21.
 The three varsity players were in route from Maryville to Oak Ridge to return to the high school in time for practice.

 The driver lost control for unknown reasons along East Lamar Alexander Parkway near John Helton Road.
 The vehicle left the roadway and hit a utility pole at approximately 3:40 p.m.
-One of the players who was in the backseat at the time of the accident received medical treatment before his release from the hospital that same night, according to the Knoxville News Sentinel.
+One of the players who was in the backseat at the time of the accident received medical treatment before his release from the hospital that same night.
 His mother said he suffered bruises, cuts, whiplash and a concussion.

 Two Players in Critical Condition

-Emergency personnel flew one of the other players via Lifestar helicopter to the University of Tennessee Medical Center in Knoxville.
+Emergency personnel flew one of the other players via Lifestar helicopter to the University of Tennessee Medical Center.
 The other player was also taken to the same facility.
 The two players that remain at the medical center are in critical condition.

 The Oak Ridge High School football coach stated that none of the three players was wearing a seatbelt at the time of the crash.